 At the end of the household interview:

-At the end of the clinic visit:
+At the end of the mobile examination center visit:

 Statistics Canada may combine information about you collected during this survey with information from other surveys or from administrative data sources.
 The results will be used for statistical purposes only.